JoinColony/colonyJS/README.md

 ## Documentation

-The documentation is autmatically generated using [TypeDoc](https://github.com/TypeStrong/typedoc).
+The documentation is automatically generated using [TypeDoc](https://github.com/TypeStrong/typedoc).
 It's pretty alpha right now.
 You should check out the `getColonyNetworkClient` function in `ColonyNetworkClient` and the docs for the extended colony contracts `clients/Colony/ColonyClientVX`.

 ## Get Started